FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 * 2 merged points : tetrahedra
 * 3 merged points : no elements

 The elements with merged points are called degenerate elements.
 To obtain a mesh with tetrahedra, we decompose the pyramid into two tetrahedra and the prism into three tetrahedra.
-These tetrahedra are obtained by cutting the quadrilateral face of pyramid and prism with the diagonal which have the vertex with the maximum index (see \cite{hdrHecht} $\codered$ for the reason of this choice).
+These tetrahedra are obtained by cutting the quadrilateral face of pyramid and prism with the diagonal which have the vertex with the maximum index (see [4](#refHecht1992)} $\codered$ for the reason of this choice).

 The triangles on the middle surface obtained with the decomposition of the volume prismatic elements are the triangles generated by the edges on the border of the two dimensional mesh.
 The label of triangles on the border elements and tetrahedra are defined with the label of these associated elements.